rakeshbs/rakeshbs.github.io/_posts/2016/2016-09-15-missing-naivety.md

 > Once upon a time, I was naive enough to think that I could change the world.

-I wanted to be a physicist who worked on the <b>Theory of Everything</b> when I was a kid.
+I wanted to be a physicist who worked on the **Theory of Everything** when I was a kid.

 Then I wanted to become one of the best programmers in the world.